Biblical Counseling Is Discipleship

 “Biblical counseling is the Christian life.” — Andrew Nicholls

 Biblical counseling is the focused endeavor to bring God's Word to bear on the thoughts, emotions, relationships, and struggles of real people in real life.
-It is therefore just as essential as discipleship in the church, because Christlikeness requires the same focus: not merely "teaching" Jesus' commands, but teaching "how to observe" Jesus' commands.
-Understood properly, biblical counseling and discipleship are two ways of describing the same endeavor.
+It is therefore equal to the task of discipleship in the church, because Christlikeness requires the same focus: not merely "teaching" Jesus' commands, but teaching "how to observe" Jesus' commands.
+Understood properly, biblical counseling and discipleship are two ways of describing the same mission.

 1. The Wonderful Counselor As Our Model for Discipleship